Snap Inc.: 2017 initial public offering

 In January 2017, The Wall Street Journal reported that "people familiar with the matter" stated that Snap Inc. would share 2.5% of the money raised in an upcoming initial public offering (IPO) with the banks managing the IPO.
 It also reported that after the predicted March 2017 IPO, the two Snap co-founders would hold over "70% of the voting power" in the company and own around 45% of the total stock.
 On January 29, 2017, it was reported that the Snap Inc. IPO would likely take place on the New York Stock Exchange.
 As both the NYSE and Nasdaq had been "aggressively courting the listing for more than a year," the Wall Street Journal called it "a big competitive victory for the Big Board."
 Snap's IPO was estimated to value the company at between $20 billion and $25 billion, the largest IPO on a US exchange since Alibaba debuted in 2014 at a value of $168 billion.
 Beyond the two founders, the two biggest shareholders for the planned early 2017 Snap IPO were Benchmark and Lightspeed Venture Partners, both prior investors and venture-capital firms from Silicon Valley.
 They held a combined stake of about 20%.
 On March 1, 2017, it was reported that Snap Inc. "values itself at nearly $24B with its IPO pricing."
 Snap Inc.'s stock started trading on March 2, 2017, under the symbol SNAP, on the New York Stock Exchange.

 When Snap reported earnings for the first time in May 2017, they reported a $2.2 billion quarterly loss, and the stock fell more than 20%, erasing most of the gains since the IPO.
 Its market capitalization reached $100 billion for the first time on 22 February 2021.

+In February 2024 stock fell 30% after earnings with disappointing profit guidance.
+Market capitalisation as of 3 March 2024 was $18B, below 2017 IPO level.